jrocarlos/33251A/README.md

 To use this calibration software, Fluke Corpotarion's Metcal Calibration Software is required.

-This allows calibration of frequency generation, power level generation, output voltage and reference frequency of the signal generator.
+This software allows the calibration of frequency generation, power level generation, output voltage and reference frequency of the signal generator.

 A GPIB-USB converter cable is used for the communication between the software and the signal generator.